leon0410898/XPS13-9300-hackintosh/README.md

 ---

 ## 4K display
-Thanks to 宪武.He has done a lot of work on 4k display.But still, there are some problems need to be fixed.
+Thanks to 宪武.
+He has done a lot of work on 4k display.
+But still, there are some problems need to be fixed.
 Please read the [instruction](README_4k_i5.md) first and confirm your cpu model.
 If your cpu model is not i5-1035G1.
 You need to change your device proverties in config.

 ---